roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Derek was frozen to the spot.

  "We have to break the rules.
 All of them.
 Fate keeps us in line.
 I'm supposed to watch you marry my granddaughter, let her have you, and wish you well?
 When we are such a perfect match?
 Bullshit!
 I'll break the rules.
 I'll do what I fucking want.
 I'll throw you down, rip your clothes off, and ride that fat cock until we break the Earth.
 Your wife's grandmother will give you the vigorous, lusty sex you never knew existed.
 You will fuck an old lady, a woman that a hunk like you should not even be thinking about fucking.
 There are so many reasons your thick cock should not be buried in my sweet cunt.
 All the rules are telling us not to do it.
 That's why we need to do it.
 That's why we need to make it happen.
 That's why me and you should have sex.
 Disgusting, filthy, nasty sex.
 And when we do, the world will weep, cause it will know it has been beaten.
 And we will get off on the world's tears.
 We will fuck and suck each other, laugh at the world's pathetic attempts to keep us apart, and cum hard as it begs us to stop.
 Fate has thrown Heather at us, an obstacle, a last resort.
 And fate will be defeated when we laugh off Heather, make fun of her pathetic body, cast her away, and cum hard as her heart breaks. " Helena said.
-Report_Story #6